microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/semantic_kernel/README.md

 ## Provided Notebooks & Scripts

-- `./rag_with_prompt_based_text_2_sql.ipynb` provides example of how to utilise the Prompt Based Text2SQL plugin to query the database.
+- `./Iteration 2 - Prompt Based Text2SQL.ipynb` provides example of how to utilise the Prompt Based Text2SQL plugin to query the database.
-- `./rag_with_vector_based_text_2_sql.ipynb` provides example of how to utilise the Vector Based Text2SQL plugin to query the database.
+- `./Iterations 3 & 4 - Vector Based Text2SQL.ipynb` provides example of how to utilise the Vector Based Text2SQL plugin to query the database.
 The query cache plugin will be enabled or disabled depending on the environmental parameters.
-- `./rag_with_ai_search_and_text_2_sql.ipynb` provides an example of how to use the Text2SQL and an AISearch plugin in parallel to automatically retrieve data from the most relevant source to answer the query.
-    - This setup is useful for a production application as the SQL Database is unlikely to be able to answer all the questions a user may ask.
 - `./time_comparison_script.py` provides a utility script for performing time based comparisons between the different approaches.

 ### ai-search.py